 Justification

 As Sandwell is an urban borough with a thriving industrial and manufacturing based economy, there are areas within it where employment land is situated adjacent to sensitive uses.
 There is the potential for housing to be adversely affected by the businesses operating in these areas.

+In this context, it is recognized that some existing industrial or commercial uses may cause significant nuisance or harm to neighbouring residential areas.
+While the complete removal of these ‘bad neighbours’ may not always be feasible or desirable due to economic and employment considerations, the Council would support proposals that seek to replace them with less harmful neighbours - businesses or uses that have a reduced impact on adjacent sensitive uses such as housing.
+This approach aims to balance the protection of residents from harmful impacts with the need to maintain a viable local economy, ultimately fostering a more sustainable coexistence between employment land and sensitive residential areas.

 Equally, given pressure on older and underused industrial areas to be redeveloped for housing, the existing businesses operating in these areas should not have unreasonable restrictions placed on them because of development permitted after they were established.
 Where the operation of an existing business could have an adverse effect on new development (including change of use) in its vicinity, the applicant for the incoming development will be required to provide suitable mitigation measures before the development is completed.